hphelion/documentation/devplatform/devplatform.index.md

 - It allows Disk, Memory and Placement Zone constraints to be set per application.
 - It provides auto-scaling and application log drains.

 The Application Lifecycle Service is [installed](/helion/devplatform/install/#install-als) as part of the Helion Development Platform.
-You can explore this service by setting up a [Quick Start Developer Trial](/helion/devplatform/ALS-developer-trial-quick-start/) in the public cloud.
+You can easily [create and configure](/als/v1/admin/#wizard-based-cluster-creation) Application Lifecycle Service clusters from the Horizon management console, or explore this service by setting up a [Quick Start Developer Trial](/helion/devplatform/ALS-developer-trial-quick-start/) in the public cloud.

 ##Application Services
 The HP Helion Development Platform provides additional Application Services that integrate into the Application Lifecycle Service.
 These currently include: